Angus Maddison: Awards, death, and legacy

-Until the end of his life, Maddison lived in Chevincourt, near Thourotte (France), but maintained strong connections with the University of Groningen.
+At the end of his life, Maddison was living in Chevincourt, near Thourotte (France), but maintained strong connections with the University of Groningen.
 He was the joint founder and intellectual leader of the Groningen Growth and Development Centre, a research group within the Faculty of Economics in Groningen that focuses on long-term economic growth.
 The databases maintained by Maddison and his former colleagues, which now include virtually every country in the world, form one of the most important sources for the analysis of long-term economic growth and are used throughout the world by academics and policy analysts.

-Maddison received a royal decoration as Commander in the Netherlands Order of Orange Nassau as he turned 80, and in October 2007 Maddison received an honorary doctorate at Hitotsubashi University, Japan.
+Maddison received a royal decoration as Commander in the Netherlands Order of Orange Nassau as he turned 80, and in October 2007 received an honorary doctorate at Hitotsubashi University, Japan.

 Maddison died on Saturday, 24 April 2010, at the American Hospital of Paris in Neuilly-sur-Seine, France.
-After his death Maddison's exhaustive work quantifying global economic history has been praised as pioneering and important.
+After his death Maddison's exhaustive work quantifying global economic history was praised as pioneering and important.